 It is documented that Grand Duke Karl August of Saxe-Weimar-Eisenach kept some silver hunting dogs at his court in Weimar as early as the beginning of the 19th century.

 The breeders of that time did not yet attach great importance to uniform appearance and there were also long-haired alternatives, which are rather rare today.
 It was not until 1897 that the Weimaraner Klub e.
-V. documented the silver-gray dog
+V. documented the silver-gray dog according to a uniform standard.

 Since the studbook was entered, the breeders have not crossed any foreign breeds and the Weimaraner is the oldest German dog breed.
 In the United States, President Dwight Eisenhower’s made the breed increasingly popular in the 1950s.
 He owned a Weimaraner named Heidi.